laurent-greyling/AppInsightTest/README.md

 # AppInsightTest

-(will add more details in time)

-Once this app has run a few times, you would want to query app insights.
+Once this app has run a few times, you would want to query [app insights](https://azure.microsoft.com/en-us/services/application-insights/).
+This app will also allow you to run some queries and have Json returned to you, please see the .cs file called __ConstQueryString__ for examples.

 Here are a few queries to view the responses from your api calls in Application Insights